kratkovic/kratkovic/README.md

 I am a video/audio producer, Slavonski Brod, Croatia.
 Working as lead TV editor at **SBTV**. 🎥

 I like to learn new technologies and contribute to the work.
-Recently enjoying problem solving as well.

 I am currently working on something cool. :shipit: